 We want an education system where all students and ākonga have the opportunity to learn – to be successful in life, learning and work – and to contribute to society.

-Our national schooling curriculum is made up of two curricula, The New Zealand Curriculum and Te Marautanga o Aotearoa.
+Our national schooling curriculum is made up of two curricula, Te Marautanga o Aotearoa and The New Zealand Curriculum.
 They provide guidance and give schools and kura the flexibility to design a curriculum that reflects their local context, and meets the needs of their students, ākonga and whānau.

 While it’s important to know how students and ākonga are doing in literacy and numeracy, te reo matatini and pāngarau, it’s also important to understand the progress they’re making across the curricula.
 Assessing and reporting on progress – not just achievement – takes into account the starting point of each student and ākonga.
 It helps teachers and kaiako provide the right learning opportunities and support.
 It also helps parents and whānau know what progress their child is making and how they can support their learning.

-Your feedback will help shape the Group’s recommendations to the Minister of Education at the end of the year.
+Your feedback will help shape the Ministerial Advisory Group’s recommendations to the Minister of Education at the end of the year.

 Go to have your say before 30 November to give us your feedback.